-Scenario 3 also has the lowest returns to the community when fuelwood is included, because fuelwood use drops in scenario 3 with the enforcement of the headload fees, and households are worse off having to pay the headload fees.
+Scenario 3 also has the lowest returns to the community when fuelwood is included, because fuelwood use drops in scenario 3 with the enforcement of the headload fees.
 Those returns continue for much longer than in scenario 2, since miombo woodland is not depleted within the time frame of our projections.
 However the stock value of the mountain, shown in Table 7, is still lowest in the third scenario.
 Although the returns last longer under scenario 3, even at a 10% discount rate, which is much lower than prevailing interest rates in Malawi, they are far enough in the future that they barely affect the net present value of the mountain's resources.
 This is consistent with the problems of the country; people with very low incomes generally cannot afford to make decisions based on long-run returns, and short-run revenues loom much larger than more modest but sustainable ones.
 Were management decisions to be based on these NPVs, it would appear rational to exploit the forests at an unsustainably high rate.

 In practice, of course, maximizing the monetary value of the mountain is not an adequate basis for making management decisions in the region.
 Such decisions should be made based on maximizing overall well-being of the surrounding communities, not only returns to them from the mountain.
 This study does not analyze how to do that.
 Such analysis would factor in all information about local energy sources, not only the energy that comes from the mountain.
+Although we can speculate about other energy sources, and some studies (e.g. Konstant 2000)